ppy/osu-wiki/wiki/Glossary/en.md

 ### SV

 SV, meaning slider velocity, is the speed in which the slider moves at in relation to the BPM.
-This term may sometimes be used during the modding process.
+This term may some times be used during the modding process.

 ## T